 - Recall your story

 Starting the speech with a personal story creates instant bonding with the audience.
 It builds the influence and piques up the curiosity to know more.
-It is one of the best ways to connect with the audience, and there are chances that the audience or the listener will take more interest in what one says, if they feel the inkling of similarity in the story.
+It is one of the best ways to connect with the audience, and there are chances that the audience or the listener will take more interest in what one says if they feel an inkling of similarity in the story.